-Further to the Russian invasion of Ukraine, the DMO closely monitored actual and potential effects on activities, markets, counterparties and suppliers.
+Further to ongoing geopolitical conflicts, the DMO again continued to closely monitor actual and potential effects on activities, markets, counterparties and suppliers.

 The DMO continued to work with partners across government to ensure all necessary steps were taken to maintain cyber security defences and also assurances were received from some strategic partners regarding their own arrangements, with details of the assurances put in place to mitigate against any disruption or impact.
 Internal assessments considered potential accounting or disclosure impacts and any effects through legal and regularity changes.